 STUDY: Older Driving Holding Onto Licenses For Longer

-Posted on behalf of The Bell Law Firm, PLLC on Nov 05, 2010 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Nov 05, 2010 in Car Accidents

 It's no secret that the population is aging.
 In West Virginia, 15.5 percent of the population is aged 65 and older; nationally, the 65+ set make up 12.6 percent of the population.
 It's no secret, either, that older people are holding on to their drivers' licenses longer -- at least, it's not a secret now that the Insurance Institute for Highway Safety has issued results of its study on aging and driving.
 The IIHS confirmed that the number of drivers aged 70 and over is on the rise, and those drivers are getting behind the wheel more often than before.

 The study also warned families and caregivers of that population not to get a false sense of security from the overall low crash rate for people over 70.
 It seems the crash rate per mile traveled starts to go up at age 70 and increases sharply at 80.
 But social research tells us that American's hate to give up driving and the independence and sense of connectedness that go with it.
 The question, then, is how to keep those drivers -- and the people on the roads with them -- safe.

 Insurance companies have been looking into the driving while elderly issue for some time.
 One industry insider says that their research has shown time and time again that it's not the age of the driver that increases the risk of an accident.
 Just as those of us under 70, the driver's skill is what makes the difference.

 Adult children should help their parents assess their driving skills -- turning the tables, in a way, on all those lessons behind the wheel of the family station wagon, with moms and dads clutching the dashboard during every left turn.
 In many cases, though, it's not an easy exercise.